flutter/website/src/content/get-started/fwe/user-input.md

 If the callback is  `null`,
 the button is disabled and nothing happens when a user presses the button.

-- The button's `child` is displayed within the button's content area, is usually text or an icon that indicates the button's purpose. that's usually text or an icon that indicates the button's purpose.
+- The button's `child`, which is displayed within the button's content area, is usually text or an icon that indicates the button's purpose. that's usually text or an icon that indicates the button's purpose.